Semester 1 Credit Value: | 20 |

 - acquire knowledge and understanding of broader themes, ideas and contexts (whether literary, historical, philosophical, socio-cultural);

-- prepare for weekly sessions;
+- prepare for weekly synchronous sessions;

 - further refine discipline-specific technical skills.